Alcester–Bearley branch line: Origin

-Alcester was a minor, but significant manufacturing town, and encouraged by the Great Western Railway, the Alcester Railway Company was incorporated on 6 August 1872, to build a railway line from Bearley to Alcester, a distance of 6 3/4 miles.
+Alcester was a minor, but significant manufacturing town, and encouraged by the Great Western Railway, the Alcester Railway Company was incorporated by the Alcester Railway Act 1872 (35 & 36 Vict. c. clxx) on 6 August 1872, to build a railway line from Bearley to Alcester, a distance of 6 3/4 miles.
 Alcester had a station on the Evesham and Redditch Railway, which was worked by the Midland Railway.
 It was to be a narrow (standard) gauge single line.
 The junction at Bearley was arranged to allow through running to and from Leamington.